 Sea Grant communications activities, under the leadership of the Sea Grant Director via the Communications Leader, coordinate with program management, researchers and extension faculty as well as other local, state and federal agencies to promote and strengthen connections between scientific findings and public awareness.
 Sea Grant Communications provides capacity for increased public understanding and informed decision making through interpretation and synthesis of scientific and technical information and use the press as a conduit to reach a broad audience.
 Sea Grant Communications produces publications, technical manuals, newsletters and other educational materials and uses additional innovative multimedia strategies to provide access to information, such as podcasts and other web services.
 It supports graduate and undergraduate students interested in science journalism through its science writer and communications assistant positions.
-Sea Grant College Program's website and a state of the art publication, alumni and proposal database.
+Sea Grant communications also develops and maintains The University of Hawaii Sea Grant College Program's website and a state of the art publication, alumni and proposal database.